BravingTheBacklog/bravingthebacklog.github.io/_posts/2020-04-27-what-im-playing-no-69.md

 still follows the same formula as the first game.
 Between main story missions, you'll have a few quests to pursue, some required and some optional, and can tackle them in any order.
-However, having the airship means that these quests are not spread out across several areas instead of all taking place in the same region, and this provides nice variety in my opinion.
+However, having the airship means that these quests are spread out across several areas instead of all taking place in the same region, and this provides nice variety in my opinion.

 <figure class="third">